aut0exec/SSH-VPN/README.md

 ## To-Do

-1. Add support for passing parameters via the command line
+1. Allow for auxiliary SSH options to be passed to program